ivanesik/BeautyAuthViewController/README.md

 # BeautyAuthViewController

-This is example of realization of Authentidication View with swift for Ios
+This is example of Swift realization of AuthenticationView for iOS

 <p align="center">
     <img src="Documents/authView.gif" />